Monument to the Battle of the Nations: On the inside

 In the circle-shaped crypt on the first floor, sixteen statues of warriors (Totenwächter) are present, symbolically standing guard, two each in front of a total of eight 6 m high death masks.
 The crypt was meant as a symbolic tomb for the fallen soldiers of the battle.
-In the Ruhmeshalle (Hall of Fame) on the second floor, four large sculptures are placed facing each other, each meant to symbolise an alleged virtue of the German people (bravery, strength of faith, people's strength, and sacrifice).
+In the Ruhmeshalle (Hall of Fame) on the second floor, four large sculptures are placed facing each other, each meant to symbolise a virtue of the German people (bravery, strength of faith, people's strength, and sacrifice).
 Each of these sculptures is 9.5 m tall.
 Towering above the crypt is a 68 m high dome.
 Leading towards it, pillared windows are decorated with 96 smaller sculptures representing the suffering in war.
 The dome itself is filled with "324 almost life-sized equestrian statues representing the homecoming of the victors".
 The dome, 29 m in diameter, creates unusual acoustics which allow for concerts to take place within the inner hall.
 From the crypt, 364 steps lead visitors to the observation platform on top of the monument.